 Our Clear TV Review

-We tested our unit out in the Las Vegas Valley, and there are a wealth of broadcast channels in the area.
+We tested our unit out in the Las Vegas Valley, and there are a wealth of broadcast channels in this area.
 The picture looked crisp – perhaps better than the local (Cox) cable signal, which is compressed – and the audio was clear.
 The 20-year old rabbit ears we also tested looked and sounded just as crisp as the Clear TV antenna.

-It should be noted that most old antennas will still work with HD broadcast channels, and newer TV’s are already equipped to receive digital channels.
+Most old antennas will still work with HD broadcast channels, and newer TV’s are already equipped to receive digital channels.
 If you have an old TV, however, you may need an analog-to-digital converter box.

 Clear TV also offers an amplifier, which we did not test out.
 It is said to increase weak or intermittent signals.
 The size of the product is 7.75″ by 7.75″.